mail us | mail this page

 You need one or more Static IP addresses if any of the following are true:

 6. You require or allow 'incoming' Video or Audio services.
 In this case you may need to use static IP addresses.
 As an example, if you run an on-site IP-PBX you will typically need one or more static IP address(es).
 However, in some cases audio and/or video client applications (including some IP-PBXs) will require you to connect, or register, with an external server which will forward incoming traffic.
-When using these types of clients/applications you do not need a static IP address.
+When using these types of clients/applications you may not need a static IP address.
 Verify the details with the client/application supplier.

-How many IP Addresses do you need
+How many IP Addresses do you need?

-Use the following 'rules of thumb' to calculate the number of required IP addresses.
+Use the following rules of thumb to calculate the number of required IP addresses.

 3. In all other cases you need as many Static IP addresses as there are Applications or Servers that use the same Port Number.